clarklindev/threejourney/35-mixing-html-and-webgl/readme.md

 - change cursor to help icon
 - we want the point to be hidden when its not supposed to visible,
 - hide it and only show it if there is a "visible" class on it.
-- add the visible class in order to see the label
+- add the visible class in order to see the label (we will remove later)

 ```html
 <canvas class="webgl"></canvas>